New Student Orientation - Juneau Campus

 3. Campus Facilities and Services: to orient students to buildings and facilities on the main campus as well as student support services.

-Fall Orientation consists of a two day Orientation for students registered for 12 credits or more, a half day Orientation for parents of new college students, and an e-Orientation for new distance students.
+Fall Orientation consists of a 2 day Orientation for students registered for 12 credits or more, a half day Orientation for parents of new college students, and an e-Orientation for new distance students.

-Spring Orientation consists of a one day Orientation for new students, and an e-Orientation for new e-Learning students.
+Spring Orientation consists of a half day Orientation for new students, and an e-Orientation for new distance students.

 Questions?If you have any questions regarding Juneau Orientation, please don't hesitate to contact us at (907)796-6000 or toll free at 1-877-465-4827 ext.
 6000.